TamKatja/MyTasks/README.md

 📝 See [project specifications](https://cs50.harvard.edu/web/2020/projects/final/capstone/).
 <br>

-The **backend** of this application is built using Django.
+The **back-end** of this application is built using Django.
 User data is stored in a postgres database and accessed via an API built using the Django REST framework.

 ### Django Models:
 - `User` - Utilises Django's `AbstractUser` model.